Around the World in Eighty Games: Casinos and the Integration of International Gaming Wisdom

 The first symmetrical dice to appear in the gaming scene were shaped like a little tetrahedron.
 However, this soon gave way to the emergence of cube-shaped dice with numbers marked on the sides from one to six.
 According to archeologists, this shape of dice emerged in the third millennium BCE.

-Before the cube-shaped dice, the numbers were arranged differently: a two on the face opposite three, a six opposite a one, and a four opposite a five.
-However, with the advent of cube-shaped dice in 1370 BCE Egypt, the modern arrangement became widespread, where opposite-face numbers summed up to 7.
+Before the cube shape became standard, the numbers were arranged differently: a two on the face opposite three, a six opposite one, and a four opposite five.
+With the arrival of cube-shaped dice in 1370 BCE Egypt, the modern arrangement became widespread, where opposite-face numbers always sum to seven.

-The creation of different dice shapes then led to the formation of mathematics of chance and probability theories.
-As the future would eventually tell, these two concepts proved revolutionary in both casino gaming and mathematics worlds.
+The creation of different dice shapes eventually led to the development of chance mathematics and probability theories.
+As the future would show, these two concepts proved transformative in both casino gaming and mathematics.

 The Doubling Cube

-This also arose in the Middle East, where players became fascinated with the idea of raising the stakes of the games being played.
-According to du Sautoy, these players were no longer content with simply winning a game; they wished to risk money, possessions, and other assets.
-This then led to the idea of gambling.
+This concept also arose in the Middle East, where players became fascinated with the idea of raising the stakes.
+According to du Sautoy, these players were no longer content with simply winning a game.
+They wanted to risk money, possessions, and other assets.
+This impulse led directly to the idea of gambling.

 The doubling cube was an extra feature of the backgammon game, featuring powers of two on its sides: 2, 4, 8, 16, 32, and 64.
 To play the game, a participant could challenge another person to take the cube and double their wager by placing the side showing the two uppermost on the cube.
 This may go on and on until the players tire or a winner emerges, winning a prize of twice the stake.